Basic Syntax of C Program

 Semicolon in C Program

-The semicolon (;) is used to mark the end of a statement and beginning of another statement.
-Absence of semicolon at the end of any statement will mislead the compiler to think that this statement is not yet finished and it will add the next consecutive statement after it, which may lead to compilation (syntax) error.
+The semicolon (;) is used to mark the end of a statement and the beginning of another statement.
+The absence of a semicolon at the end of any statement will mislead the compiler to think that this statement is not yet finished and it will add the next consecutive statement after it, which may lead to a compilation (syntax) error.
 For example: